Construction Site Security That Stops Theft in Progress, Not After

 Live Monitoring Means Someone Is Always Watching

-Construction site video monitoring isn't recording for later review — real humans are watching your site in real time.
-U.S.-based, trained operators monitor feeds from UL-listed centers, not overseas call centers.
+Construction site video monitoring isn't recording for later review.
+Real humans are watching your site in real time.
+US-based, trained operators monitor feeds from UL-listed centers, not overseas call centers.

 Real-Time Audio Intervention Stops Crime in Progress

-"This is Valley Alarm security.
+When an operator sees an intruder, they issue a live audio warning through on-site speakers: "This is Valley Alarm security.
 You are being recorded.
 Leave the property immediately."
 Ninety-eight percent of intruders flee when confronted with live audio.

-They came expecting passive cameras — instead, someone's watching and talking directly to them.
-If the intruder doesn't leave, operators dispatch police with video verification, which gives your call priority over standard alarm calls.
+They came expecting passive cameras.
+Instead, someone's watching and talking directly to them.
+If the intruder doesn't leave, operators dispatch police with video verification, which moves your call ahead of unverified alarm calls in the queue.

 AI Detection Learns Your Site Layout